-The Institute of Cognitive Sciences and Technologies was created in 2001, resulting from two convergent trends.
-National Research Council (CNR) was undergoing a restructuring process aimed to reduce the number of its Institutes, while the Institute of Psychology (IP) was consistently modifying its research activity.
+The Institute of Cognitive Sciences and Technologies was created in 2001, when the Institute of Psychology (IP) was consistently modifying its research activity.
 To IP, the main precursor of ISTC, were added the Institute of Phonetics and Dialectology (IFD) of Padua and groups from other Institutes (Institute of Biomedical Technologies of Rome, LADSEB of Padua and the Solid State Electronics group in Rome).

-The IP engagement in the research on information technology had become increasingly relevant under the direction of Domenico Parisi (1987-1995): from Computational Methodologies in the Study of Language to New Technologies; from Artificial Intelligence and Computer Simulation to Neural Networks, Artificial Life and Robotics.
+IP commitment ro research in computer science had grown increasingly relevant under the direction of Domenico Parisi (1987-1995) and Sebastiano Bagnara (1996-1998): from Computational Methodologies in the Study of Language to New Technologies; from Artificial Intelligence and Computer Simulation to Neural Networks, Artificial Life and Robotics.

-The interdisciplinary orientation, which allowed the IP to play a pioneer role in a number of research fields later incorporated in academic research and teaching, was pursued by the following directors, Sebastiano Bagnara (1996-1998) and Virginia Volterra (1998-2002).
+That interdisciplinary orientation, which allowed IP to play a pioneering role in a number of research fields later incorporated in academic research and teaching, was pursued by the following directors, Sebastiano Bagnara (1996-1998) and Virginia Volterra (1998-2002).

-At the end of the 90s, the research areas spanned from the study of Cognitive Social Systems and Multi-Agent Systems to the Quality of Child Care both in educational settings and within the family; from Genetic Counselling to the study of Lexical and Syntactic Processes; from the study of Artificial Neural Systems in an Artificial Life perspective to linguistic development in typical and atypical conditions; from the interactions between New Technologies and Human Cognitive Capacities and Processes, to describing and evaluating the cognitive capacities and their development in non-human primate species.
+At the end of the 90s, IP research areas spanned the study of Cognitive Social Systems and Multi-Agent Systems, the Quality of Child Care both in educational settings and within the family; Genetic Counselling, the study of Lexical and Syntactic Processes; the study of Artificial Neural Systems in an Artificial Life perspective, linguistic development in typical and atypical conditions; the interactions between New Technologies and Human Cognitive Capacities and Processes, and describing and evaluating the cognitive capacities and their development in non-human primate species.

-The label of Psychology appeared too restricted for such a wide array of topic being investigated.
-As a consequence, in 2001, seizing the opportunity of the CNR ongoing process of restructuring, the Institute changed name in Institute of Cognitive Sciences and Technologies.
+The label of Psychology appeared then too narrow for such a wide array of topics being investigated.
+As a consequence, in 2001, the Institute changed its name to Institute of Cognitive Sciences and Technologies.

-Virginia Volterra, first Director of ISTC, steered the transition.
+Virginia Volterra, the first Director of ISTC, nicely steered the transition by creating a friendly, productive, and pragmatic environment.
 Between 2001 and 2003 groups from other Institutes (Institute of Biomedical Technologies of Rome, LADSEB of Padua and the Solid State Electronics group in Rome) became part of ISTC.

-The new Director, Cristiano Castelfranchi (2002-2011), emphasized the interdisciplinary approach of the Institute, favoring research in new technologies and the engagement of many young researchers in the Institute on the more innovative topics.
+The new Director, Cristiano Castelfranchi (2002-2011), emphasized the interdisciplinary approach of the Institute, favoring research in new technologies, and abridging cognitive and neuroscience research.

-In 2011 Rino (Rosario) Falcone took over the direction of ISTC from Castelfranchi, continuing his action in favoring more innovative research and entrusting more responsibilities to many young ISTC researchers.
-Falcone reorganized ISTC research activities along three macro areas.
-The aim of this reorganization was a more effective understanding and streamlining of the research activities ISTC is involved on:
+Rino (Rosario) Falcone (2011-2019) continued Cristiano's action in favoring more innovative research and entrusting more responsibilities to many young ISTC researchers.
+Falcone reorganized ISTC research activities along three macro areas:

 - Cognitive Models and Technologies (cognitive and socio-cognitive models and technologies in robotics, artificial intelligence, semantic technologies, social simulation);